mor1/mirage-tutorial/README.md

-This is tutorial content for Mirage OS, written as a self-hosting slide deck and some IOCaml interactive browser notebooks.
+This is tutorial content for Mirage OS, written as a self-hosting slide deck.

 To view the content: